Hermann27/Star-Wars-API---React--CD2/README.md

   1.Clone the Repository: Clone this repository to your local machine using the following command:
       **git clone <repository-url>**
-  2.Navigate to Project Directory: Navigate to the project directory using the following command:
+  2.Navigate to Project Directory: Navigate to the project directory after open the clone repo project on vscode using the following command to change directory:
-    cd Star-Wars-API---React--CD2
+     **cd .\star-wars-film\**
   3.Install Dependencies: Install project dependencies by running:
     npm install
   4.Run the Application: Once the dependencies are installed, you can run the project using: